artefactual-labs/rdss-archivematica-test-data-corpus/about-rdss-archivematica-MVP.md

 [This table](crosswalk-datacite-jisc_rdss-archivematica_dc.md) contains the crosswalk mapping that was used to determine which CDM properties applied to this task.

 ## Demonstration of core RDSS-Archivematica functionality
-The RDSS-Archivematica MVP product demonstrates:
+Using the datasets from this test data corpus, the RDSS-Archivematica MVP product demonstrates:

 1. the flow of metadata external to the preservation system (e.g. from DataCite API, from a Figshare repository, from an Islandora repository, from ORCID, from an internal HEI Pure repository, from a customized Dspace repository, from an ePrints repository, etc.)
 2. the flow of research dataset transfers from researchers to the RDSS AWS Cloud